benhartig/temp/README.md

 for  different datasets.

-To expand the flexablity of providing different instances of the Sanity Studio for different datasets this infrastructure stack will create S3 backed Cloudfront Distrubution and host a compiled version of the Sanity Studio from `./studio`.
+To expand the flexablity of providing different instances of the Sanity Studio for different datasets this infrastructure stack will create a S3 backed Cloudfront Distrubution and host a compiled version of the Sanity Studio from `./studio`.